On General Principal Symmetric Ideals: Maximal -generated submodules of and Kostka numbers

 \begin{prop} If $n>d$, then

-\end{prop} \begin{proof} In the proof below, we show that the two quantities are equal by showing that they count the same thing, namely the sum over all partitions of $d$ of the number of distinct positive parts in each partition.
+\end{prop} \begin{proof} We show that the two quantities are equal by showing that they count the same thing, namely the sum over all partitions of $d$ of the number of distinct positive parts in each partition.
 (For example, for $d=3$, the partitions of $d$ are $(3)$, $(2,1)$, and $(1,1,1)$, so the sum is $1+2+1=4$.)
+This interpretation of the right hand side is standard (see e.g. \cite{OEIS} or \cite[Exercise 3.4\#36]{West}).